juripero/ryft-server/README.md

 Ryft server also supports complex queries containing several search expressions of different types.
 For example `(RECORD.id CONTAINS "100") AND (RECORD.date CONTAINS DATE(MM/DD/YYYY > 04/15/2015))`.
 This complex query contains two search expression: first one uses text search and the second one uses date search.
-Ryft hardware doesn't support such expressions yet.
-But Ryft server can split this query into two simple queries:
+Ryft server will split this query into two separate queries:
 `(RECORD.id CONTAINS "100")` and `(RECORD.date CONTAINS DATE(MM/DD/YYYY > 04/15/2015))`.
-Then it calls
+It then calls
 Ryft hardware two times: the results of the first call are used as the input for the second call.

 Multiple `AND` and `OR` operators are supported by the ryft server within complex search queries.
 Expression tree is built and each node is passed to the Ryft hardware.
 Then results are properly combined.

-Note, if search query contains two or more expressions of the same type (text, date, time, numeric) that query will not be splitted into subqueries because the Ryft hardware supports that type of queries direclty.
+Note, if search query contains two or more expressions of the same type (text, date, time, numeric) that query will not be splitted into subqueries because the Ryft hardware supports those type of queries direclty.

 # Structured search formats